 The pyramid of needs

-Abraham Maslow, one of the most renowned psychologists worldwide, devoted an important part of his career searching for the meaning of life.
-After many years of research, he managed to deliver a consistent map of human needs, first in a paper titled “A theory about human motivation” and later in his book titled “Motivation and personality”.
+Abraham Maslow is one of the most renowned psychologists.
+He devoted an important part of his career searching for the meaning of life.
+After many years of research, he managed to deliver a consistent map of human needs.
+First in a paper titled “A theory about human motivation” and later in his book titled “Motivation and personality”.
 His works led to the famous Pyramid of Maslow.

 Diagram 1: Maslow’s pyramid: Hierarchy of Human Needs